 Restricted to the four Home Countries, the English Twenty Club voluntarily level the playing field in the ‘National’ by selecting 5 new caps every year for their team, as well as a further 5 who have not shot more than once, previously.
 The Reserves also have to be new to England selection.

 This policy has resulted in exciting matches in recent years.
-Instead of weight-of-numbers enabling England to win comfortably, year after year, Scotland have won twice since 2010, while Northern Ireland tasted victory in 2002, and Wales likewise in 2016 – by just one point!
+Instead of weight-of-numbers enabling England to win comfortably, year after year, Scotland have won twice since 2010, while Northern Ireland tasted victory in 2002, and Wales likewise in 2016 (by just one point!) and again in 2019 by two points).
 While this is all very well for British shooting, “England expects” in the future, when it comes to winning the National for our home country!

 Competed for since 1864 – originally at Wimbledon, but at Bisley since 1890 (except when an Irish or Scottish win has permitted the victors to hold the following year’s match in their own countries) – the National is a highlight of the Imperial Meeting in July.
 Every aspiring target rifle shooter strives for selection, and can be rightly proud when chosen for the first time.
 This will be as a result of good shooting in individual competitions, leading on to successful performances in Club and County matches.
 In turn, these are likely to result in selection for English Twenty Club representative teams such as those competing in the ‘RAF’, UK Armed Forces, and ‘Welsh’ invitation matches held at Bisley in May/July/August respectively, or possibly the Lawrence Trophy match held during the Scottish Open Meeting at Blair Atholl in June.